What Is Aarskog Syndrome?

 - webbed toes and fingers

-- one crease in the palms of the hands
+- a single crease instead of multiple creases in the palms of the hands

 - curled pinky fingers